gavinlyonsrepo/cylon/README.md

 ------------------
 * First Commit to AUR: v1.3-1 08-09-16
 * Latest Version release : v4.0-1 26-05-17
-* See changelog.md for version control history
+* See changelog.md in documentation section for version control history

 Copyright
 ---------
-Copyright (C) 2016 G Lyons
+Copyright (C) 2016 Gavin Lyons
-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public license published by the Free Software Foundation, see LICENSE.md for more details
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public license published by the Free Software Foundation, see LICENSE.md in documentation section for more details